lantoli/terraform-provider-lantoli/docs/guides/cluster-to-advanced-cluster-migration-guide.md

     }
   }
   ```
-4. Run a `terraform apply`, you should expect to see the resource imported.
+4. Run `terraform apply`.
+You should see the resource imported.
 5. Remove the "default" fields.
-Many fields of this resource are optional, look for fields with a `null` or `0` value or blocks you didn't specify before, e.g:
+Many fields of this resource are optional.
+Look for fields with a `null` or `0` value or blocks you didn't specify before, e.g:
    - `advanced_configuration`
    - `connection_strings`
    - `cluster_id`
    - `bi_connector_config`
 6. Re-run `terraform apply` to ensure you have no plan changes.
 7. Update the references from your old cluster resource: `mongodbatlas_cluster.this.XXXX` to the new `mongodbatlas_advanced_cluster.this.XXX`.
-   - Double check [output-changes](#output-changes) to ensure the meaning stays unchanged
+   - Double check [output-changes](#output-changes) to ensure the underlying configuration stays unchanged.
 8. Replace your existing clusters with the ones from `cluster.tf` and run `terraform state rm mongodbatlas_cluster.this`.
 9. Re-run `terraform apply` to ensure you have no plan changes.